-You will be exploring ideas for a dissertation in your Master's level course work and seminar papers, a process that will also give you some sense of the archival resources you will need for more extended study.
+You will be exploring ideas for a dissertation in your Master's level course work and seminar papers, a process that will also give you some sense of the sources you will need for more extended study.
 You should also be thinking about the make-up of your thesis committee.
 That means identifying the person on the HSOC faculty you want to advise you on your dissertation, and the other people, on and off this campus, who could be most helpful to you in your research and writing.

 Full-time work on the dissertation generally begins immediately after successful completion of the comprehensive exams.
 The person you choose as your dissertation advisor, working with the DGS and after consultation with you, organizes and chairs a dissertation reading committee.
 It should consist of four faculty, of which at least three are within HSOC.
-The candidate submits a dissertation prospectus, which is typically 15 pages long and must be approved by the dissertation reading committee by the end of the first subsequent regular term during which s/he holds an assistantship or fellowship covering the cost of tuition.
-(Those who pass their qualifying exams prior to the sixth term of receiving funds may petition the Graduate Committee for a one- term extension to this rule.)
-All students, including those not receiving funding as well as those studying part-time, must have a dissertation prospectus approved within a calendar year of passing the qualifying exams.
+The candidate submits a dissertation prospectus, which is typically 15-pages long and must be approved by the dissertation reading committee by the end of the first regular term following the comprehensive exams during which a student holds an assistantship or fellowship covering the cost of tuition.
+(Those who pass their qualifying exams prior to the sixth term of receiving funds may petition the Graduate Committee for a one-term extension to this rule.)
+Students not receiving funding as well as those studying part-time must have a dissertation prospectus approved within a calendar year of passing the qualifying exams.
 A copy of the prospectus is kept on file in the HSOC Graduate Office.
-Upon successful defense of the prospectus, the committee will approve the Admission to Candidacy for the student to proceed with work on the doctoral thesis.
-Students must ensure that the form required for Admission to Candidacy is signed by the school chair, the advisor, and the dissertation committee members.
+Upon successful defense of the prospectus, the committee will approve the Request for Admission to Candidacy form for the student to proceed with work on the doctoral thesis.
+Students must ensure that the form required for Admission to Candidacy is signed by the school chair, the DGS, and the dissertation committee members.
+Students obtain this form here. https://grad.gatech.edu/theses-dissertations-forms